jeromep01/SlidePanel/README.md

 ```

 This example shows how to open a panel that can be slided manually.

-In theory this code is not intended to be called directly, but this way you sew how to map a button to open this panel if you need it.
+In theory this code is not intended to be called directly, but this way you see how to map a button to open this panel if you need it.